Ceramic petrography: Tang and Song Dynasties

+Other uses

 Thin section archaeological petrography can be applied to a range of other artefact types in addition to ceramics; these include plaster, mortar, mudbricks and lithic implements.
 It was also used for provenance and technology studies of the Amarna letters, as well as cuneiform tablets from the archives of Hattusa and the Southern Levant.

 Academic papers on ceramic petrography are often published in journals such as Archaeometry, Journal of Archaeological Science and Geoarchaeology, as well as edited volumes.
 Petrographic research is often presented at the International Symposium on Archaeometry, the European Meeting on Ancient Ceramics and the meetings of the Ceramic Petrology Group.